ricston-git/blog-contacts-app/README.md

 Ok, so before we can get to the meat of things, we need a problem to troubleshoot.

-Go ahead and `git clone https://github.com/ricston-git/blog-contacts-app && git checkout raml-code-generation` (this is the demo behind the previous post).
+Go ahead and `git clone https://github.com/ricston-git/blog-contacts-app && cd blog-contacts-app && git checkout raml-code-generation` (this is the demo behind the previous post).
 Now, cd into contacts-app and `mvn install`.
 Cd into contacts-app-impl and `mvn exec:java -Dexec.mainClass="com.ricston.contacts.Main"`.
 If your JAVA_HOME env variable is pointing to a Java 6 installation you'll get: Unsupported major.minor version 51.0.
 This is because I upgraded Jersey to 2.13 - so you'll want to point it to your Java 7 home directory.
 You should then see `Server listening on port 4433` - indicating that our server is running and we can hit it with requests as defined in our RAML file.

 So... no trouble - app works fine.
 That's because you're using the fixed version :)